languagetool-org/languagetool/trunk/JLanguageTool/README.txt

 TODO:
- -Add an attribute to the DTD so rules can be disabled by default -Add the possibility to disable complete rule groups in the GUI -improve error message if http server cannot be started (e.g., on port 80) -> cannot re-start at all if set to port 80 once -RMB menu for system tray
+ -Add an attribute to the DTD so rules can be disabled by default -Add the possibility to disable complete rule groups in the GUI -RMB menu for system tray
  -put licenses in extra subdir
  -check if some rules from xml-copy-editor.sourceforge.net are useful for us